Will The NFL 2020 Season Be Played? ESPN’s Kirk Herbstreit Would Be ‘Surprised’ If So

 At the moment, the NFL is acting as though the 2020 season is going to be unaffected by the coronavirus.
 The same can’t be said for the preseason.
 Talk has begun about how the league is going to handle the draft and training camps.
-At the same time, the talk has been September is far enough away that the fall camps and the fall should be able to kick off as normal.
-Count Kirk Herbstreit among those who doesn’t believe that can, or should be the case.
+At the same time, rumors have suggested that September is far enough away that the fall camps and the season should be able to kick off as normal.
+Count ESPN analyst Kirk Herbstreit among those who don’t believe that can — or should — be the case.

 According to CBS Local in Boston, Herbstreit wants to put a hold on both the National Football League and NCAA football campaigns until having big crowds are truly safe.
 He appeared on ESPN Radio earlier this week and voiced his real concern on either season taking place this fall.